 Intimate communion with Nature (while he walked peaks and valleys of the Himalayas for countless years), gave Swami Tapovan the boundless spiritual reverence.
-He revealed Nature’s secrets in his “travelogue” in two Sanskrit masterpieces, “Himagiri Viharam” and “Kailasa Yatra”.
+He revealed Nature’s secrets in his “travelogue” in two Sanskrit masterpieces, “Himagiri Viharam” (Wanderings in the Himalayas) and “Kailasa Yatra”.
 The masterpiece, without a doubt, is “Ishwara Darshan”, which is his autobiographical “sketch” – it is an absorbing account of a search for the Truth.

 Additional biographical information can be found in “Journey of a Master, Ageless Guru, Swami Chinmayananda: A Life of Inspiration and Service, and At Every Breath, A Teaching”.

 Sudhakar Kaitwade (as he was previously called) was born in Madhya Pradesh on 30th June 1950.
-As a student he took a keen interest in music and drama.
+As a student, he took a keen interest in music and drama.
 The spiritual call came to him in 1970 when he heard a Gita discourse given by Swami Chinmayananda.
 He was inspired to join the Vedanta Course at Sandeepany Sadhanalaya in Mumbai.

 Swamiji became the head of the Chinmaya Mission upon Swami Chinmayananda’s mahāsamādhi in August 1993.
-He assumed his new role with ease and humility, and is working tirelessly to fulfill the vision of his guru.
+He assumed his new role with ease and humility and is working tirelessly to fulfill the vision of his guru.
 As he puts it, “I am not in Swamiji’s shoes, I am at his feet.”